zenml-io/zenml/docs/book/starter-guide/pipelines/iteration.md

 python run.py --simple
 ```

-If you do it again with different [run time parameters](parameters.md):
+If you do it again with different [runtime parameters](parameters.md):

 ```python
 first_pipeline_instance = first_pipeline(